SiddyHub/DaprWithAspire/README.md

 ## Troubleshooting notes

 - If using Azure Service Bus as a Pub Sub Message broker make sure to enter primary connection string value for **"servicebus"** key in `secrets.json` in individual service projects and client project under **"AzComponents"** folder.
 - If using Azure Redis Cache as a State Store, make sure to enter **Redis Host and Key**  value in `secrets.json` in individual service projects and client project under **"AzComponents"** folder.
-Also make sure Non-SSL port is enabled.
+Also make sure Non-SSL port is enabled for Azure Redis Cache.
 - For Cosmos DB make sure to enter Endpoint and Key in `apsettings.json` file "CosmosDb" section in EventCatalog Service Project.
 - If mail binding is not working, make sure `maildev` docker image is running locally.
 Refer [this link](https://github.com/maildev/maildev) for more info.
 - For any more service issues, we can check Zipkin trace logs or Aspire Dashboard.